manu12121999/RemoveBG-GIMP/README.md

 A small plugin to easily remove the Background of a Image with remove.bg

 ## Installation:
-Just put the file in your plugins- directory:
+requires `requests`, which can be obtained with `pip install requests` Just put the file in your plugins- directory:
 ### Windows:
 C:\Program Files\GIMP 2\lib\gimp\2.0\plug-ins